 Twist the condom so no fluids can leak out, gently pull it out, and throw it away.

-A Few Things to Keep In Mind About Female Condoms
+A Few Things to Keep In Mind About Internal Condoms

 The expiration date is NOT on the back.
 This condom lists two dates inside the fold on one side of the package.
 “MFG” is the date the condom was manufactured.
 “EXP” is the date when the condom expires.

-Female (internal) condoms can be used for anal sex.
+Internal condoms can be used for anal sex.
 If you’re using this condom for anal sex, remove the inner ring before putting it in your body.
-However, since there isn’t much evidence about female condoms right now, we’re not sure just how effective they are at reducing a person’s chance of getting an STI.
+However, since there isn’t much evidence about female condoms right now, we’re not sure how effective they are at reducing a person’s chance of getting an STI.

 Never use an external condom and an internal condom together.
 Friction between the condoms will break both condoms.

 This condom is not made of latex.
-It’s good for people who are allergic.
+It’s a good option for people who are allergic to latex.